DanielaDevelops/kickstarter-analysis/README.md

 - Failed campaigns have much higher goals than successful campaigns
 - Louise is asking for more than twice the average successful goal, which is not a good stat for Louise's sake

 Although Plays have been the most successful over the observed timeframe, Louise may want to look into more information to better determine her plan for success.
-The "Challenge" section [Module One Challenge] (https://github.com/danidevelops/ModuleOne-Challenge), utilizes this data to determine if other Kickstarter campaigns were able to come close to their fundraising goal in a short amount of time, as Louise's play ,*Fever*, did.
+The "Challenge" section [Module One Challenge](https://github.com/danidevelops/ModuleOne-Challenge), utilizes this data to determine if other Kickstarter campaigns were able to come close to their fundraising goal in a short amount of time, as Louise's play ,*Fever*, did.